Children age 1 to 4 grow and develop fast. They need nourishing food to give them energy and nutrients.

 The bottom of the children’s food pyramid is cereals and breads, potatoes, pasta and rice.
 This is because children need more of these carbohydrate foods for energy and growth.

-The pyramid shows how many daily servings your child should have from each shelf.
-There are examples of child-size servings on each shelf.
+The pyramid shows how many daily servings your child should have from each shelf, with examples.
 Offer your child the number of servings suitable for their age.

 The 5 main shelves are:

-Food portions to give your child every day
+Food portions and servings to give every day

 Offer your child 3 meals and 2 to 3 healthy snacks each day.
 Use child-size portions and servings.